nozzy23/weatherboard/README.md

 This application will show my strength in using HTML, CSS, JavaScript and Third Party API.
 This will show my strength in using information from other databases.

-Please open the using any internet browser including mobiles.
+Please open using any internet browser including mobiles.